ThompsonJamesBliss/WeatherData/README.md

 - `Humidity`: humidity in percentage.
 - `Precipitation`: precipitation in inches.
 - `WindSpeed`: speed of wind in miles per hour.
 - `WindDirection`: azimuth angle of the direction of wind (0 is North, 90 is East, 180 is South, 270 is West).
+See https://en.wikipedia.org/wiki/Wind_direction for more context.
 - `Pressure`: pressure in inches of mercury.